-- 1. All equipment and materials specified must conform to current Core Electric Cooperative specifications.
+- All equipment and materials specified must conform to current Core Electric Cooperative specifications.
 The Developer is responsible for coordinating all aspects of design and installation with Core Electric Cooperative.
 If Core Electric Cooperative offers multiple fixture choices, the Town must approve the fixture choice prior to installation. - 2.
 All fixtures, poles, and designs must be reviewed and approved by the Town and Core Electric Cooperative. - 3.
-All lamps are to be either Metal Halide (MH) or Light Emitting Diode (LED).
+All lamps are Light Emitting Diode (LED).
 The Town reserves the right to specify which type will be used.
 On traffic signals, the lamps must conform to Section 4, Traffic Signal Design.